+To be aware of others who have not yet spoken and invite them in to discussion.
 Mathematics Number - Place Value Read and write numbers to at least 100 in numerals and in words.
 Recognise the place value of each digit in a two digit number (tens, ones).
 Identify, represent and estimate numbers using different representations including the number line.
-Compare and order numbers from 0 up to 100; use <, > and = signs.
-Use place value and number facts to solve problems.
+Compare and order numbers from 0 up to 100; use <, and = signs. • Use place value and number facts to solve problems.
 Count in steps of 2, 3 and 5 from 0, and in tens from any number, forward and backward.
 Calculation - Addition and Subtraction Recall and use addition and subtraction facts to 20 fluently, and derive and use related facts up to 100.
 Add and subtract numbers using concrete objects, pictorial representations, and mentally, including: a two-digit number and ones; a two-digit number and tens; two two-digit numbers; adding three one-digit numbers.
 Show that the addition of two numbers can be done in any order (commutative) and subtraction of one number from another cannot.
 Science Everyday Materials We will identify and compare the suitability of a variety of everyday materials including wood, metals, plastics, glass, bricks, rock, paper and cardboard for particular uses.
-We will investigate which materials are best to make a house around at the same time as the Great fire of London.
+We will investigate which materials are best to use to make a house that will survive the Great Fire of London.
 Computing Drawing We will look at the works of famous artists such as Monet and William Morris then recreate their style of art using 2Paint.
 Art and Design Painting Charcoal We will create silhouette landscapes of a burning London with poster paints using sponging and pulling techniques.
 We will also explore gradient and shading using charcoal to create a picture of St Paul's Cathedral.
-Music Charanga Charanga music scheme unit - Hands, Feet and Heart - South African style music and freedom songs.
-Design and Technology Junk modelling houses We will be designing, making and evaluating a Stuartera house with hinges and sliders using junk modelling.
+Music Singing Harvest festival songs.
+Design and Technology Junk modelling houses We will be designing, making and evaluating a Stuart- era house with hinges using junk modelling.
 History The Great Fire of London We will be learning about The Great Fire of London and Samuel Pepys, and what we can learn about the past from his diary entries.
-We will also have an activity day with 'History Off the Page' Geography Not taught for this topic Physical Education Fire dance Not taught for this topic Children will explore movement, pace, shape and rhythm to choreograph a dance inspired by fire.
+We will also have an activity day with 'History Off the Page' Geography Not taught for this topic Languages Not taught for this topic Physical Education Fire dance Children will explore movement, pace, shape and rhythm to choreograph a dance inspired by fire.
 Fundamentals unit 1 Children will develop throwing, catching, striking and dribbling skills and play small games.

-RSHE Respectful Relationships The importance of respecting others, self respect and being treated with respect.
+RSHE Class Rules/Routines The importance of respecting others, self respect and being treated with respect.
 Using good manners and courtesy and how to say 'no'.

-Caring Friendships Recognising the characteristics of friendship, who to trust and how to stay happy and secure Mental Wellbeing To recognise and talk about emotions.
-Religious Education Why do we celebrate?
-Children will learn about celebrations in a range of religions including Christian harvest, Jewish Sukkot and Hindu Diwali.
+Respectful Relationships Recognising the characteristics of friendship, who to trust and how to stay happy and secure Caring Friendships How to resolve conflict and include others.
+Mental Wellbeing To recognise and talk about emotions.
+Cultural Diversity As above Taught through RSHE Religious Education Why do we celebrate?
+Children will learn about celebrations in a range of religions including Harvest.
 Cooking and Nutrition Not taught for this topic